Cat Smith: Front bench

-On 27 June 2016 Smith entered the Shadow Cabinet as Shadow Minister for Voter Engagement and Youth Affairs.
-This followed on from a series of resignations of shadow ministers who had lost confidence in Corbyn's leadership.
+On 27 June 2016, Smith entered the Shadow Cabinet as Shadow Minister for Voter Engagement and Youth Affairs.
+This followed on from a series of resignations of shadow ministers who had lost confidence in Corbyn's leadership; Smith took over from Gloria De Piero, one of the first shadow ministers to resign.
 On 6 April 2020, Smith was re-appointed to her shadow cabinet role by the newly elected Labour Party Leader, Keir Starmer.

-In addition to her other duties, Smith served as Shadow Deputy Leader of the House, in which role she made her debut at the Despatch Box on 20 December 2016.
+In addition to her other duties, Smith served as Shadow Deputy Leader of the House of Commons, in which role she made her debut at the Despatch Box on 20 December 2016.

-On 29 November 2021, during a shadow cabinet reshuffle, Smith resigned from her role on the frontbench.
-She suggested that she had been offered the opportunity to remain in her brief, but cited concerns over the suspension of former party leader Jeremy Corbyn and lack of front bench support for proportional representation.
+On 29 November 2021, during a shadow cabinet reshuffle, Smith resigned from her role on the front bench.
+She suggested that Starmer's office had offered her the opportunity to remain in her brief, but she declined citing concerns over the ongoing suspension of former party leader Jeremy Corbyn from the Parliamentary Labour Party and lack of frontbench support for proportional representation.

 Expenses

 On 24 May 2016, Lancashire Constabulary announced that an investigation had been opened following allegations that Smith broke election spending laws by spending thousands of pounds more than she declared, relating to a visit by a nationally organised Labour "battlebus" to her constituency.
 In June 2016, Lancashire Constabulary were granted a year-long extension to investigate Smith's election expenses, and in November 2016 they cleared Smith of any wrongdoing.